Ruta Lee: Personal life

-In 1976, Lee married Texas restaurant executive Webster B. "Webb" Lowe Jr. They divided their time between their homes in Hollywood, Palm Springs, Fort Worth, and Mexico.
+In 1976, Lee married Texas restaurant executive Webster B. "Webb" Lowe Jr. They divided their time between their homes in Hollywood, Palm Springs, Fort Worth, and Las Hadas, Mexico.
 Webb died July 1, 2020.
 They had no children.
 Lee describes her political views as "conservative" and she appeared at the 1972 Republican National Convention.
 On August 24, 2013, Lee was inducted into the National Lithuanian American Hall of Fame.

-In February 2019, Lee had her Lithuanian citizenship restored.
+In February 2019, Lee was granted Lithuanian citizenship.

 Off-camera

-In 1964, Lee called then-Soviet Premier Nikita Khrushchev, asking him to pardon her grandmother Ludvise Kamandulis, who had been in an internment camp in Siberia since World War II.
-The pardon was granted, and Lee's grandmother came to live with her in California in 1964.
+In 1964, Lee called then-Soviet Premier Nikita Khrushchev, asking him to pardon her octogenarian grandmother Ludvise Kamandulis, who had been sent to an internment camp in Siberia.
+The pardon was granted, and Lee's grandmother came to live with her in California later that same year.
 Kamandulis died two years later.
 Lee again rescued a relative from the former Soviet Union when she secured custody of her 18-year-old cousin, Maryte Kaseta, from Lithuania in 1987.

 Lee has been involved with the charitable organization The Thalians for over 50 years.
 In addition to raising money and providing services for troubled youth and mental-health organizations, Lee, who is also the board chairman, co-produced the annual Ball of the Thalians with the late Debbie Reynolds throughout these five decades.
 In 2011, after 55 years of involvement with The Thalians, she stepped down and is now a member emerita.